 Inhabiting Science Fiction

-Students in 21L.434/"21st Century Science Fiction" discover that science fiction is a powerful way to think about and understand the world we currently inhabit.
+Students in 21L.434/"21st Century Science Fiction" discover that the world-building of science fiction is not only a way to envision possible futures, but a powerful way to think about the world we currently inhabit.

 Detail: "Amesthyst"; courtesy of the artist, Manzel Bowman